robot-dreams/roast/README.md

 % python3 coordinator.py localhost 12001 3 5 2
 ```

-Note that it's possible to run the coordinator multiple times without relaunching all the participants.
+Replace `localhost` with the correct host if you're not running the participants on the same machine as the coordinator.
+Note that it's possible to run the coordinator multiple times without relaunching all the participants, as long as the participants haven't run out of precomputed nonces.

 ## Protocol